hertzmann/GRACE/README.md

 GRACE is a Java applet that allows a student to specify constructions and their associated proofs interactively.

-It was written in Summer 1996, and not updated since, but still basically works.

 For more info, see [the project homepage](https://www.cs.rice.edu/~jwarren/grace/).

+It was written in Summer 1996, and not updated since, but still works.

 # Screenshot